-- The college is regionally or nationally accredited AND is a participant in ArmylgnitED. - The funded course(s) meets a requirement listed in your personalized degree plan provided by the school (this can include prerequisite courses). - o Maintain an undergraduate GPA of 2.0 or a graduate GPA of 3.0 for FTA-funded courses. - You must submit your FTA request at least 8 business days prior to course start date.
+- The college is regionally or nationally accredited AND is a participant in ArmylgnitED. - The funded course(s) meets a requirement listed in your personalized degree plan provided by the school (this can include prerequisite courses). - An evaluated degree plan/audit is required after requesting TA funding for 2 courses in ArmylgnitED - o Maintain an undergraduate GPA of 2.0 or a graduate GPA of 3.0 for FTA-funded courses. - o You must submit your FTA request at least 8 business days prior to course start date.